 Individuals who suffer severe injuries that leave them with life-long health challenges after their interaction with law enforcement tend to receive the most substantial compensation checks.

-When the legal team at William G. Kolodner P.A., represents police brutality victims, we typically demand financial compensation for their:
+When the legal team at William G. Kolodner Personal Injury Lawyers, represents police brutality victims, we typically demand financial compensation for their:

 - Medical expenses